Soweto: Further popular resistance: incorporation into the City

 In Soweto, popular resistance to apartheid emerged in various forms during the 1980s.
 Educational and economic boycotts were initiated, and student bodies were organized.
 Street committees were formed, and civic organizations were established as alternatives to state-imposed structures.
 One of the most well-known "civics" was Soweto's Committee of Ten, started in 1978 in the offices of The Bantu World newspaper.
 Such actions were strengthened by the call issued by African National Congress's 1985 Kabwe congress in Zambia to make South Africa ungovernable.
 As the state forbade public gatherings, church buildings like Regina Mundi were sometimes used for political gatherings.

 In 1995, Soweto became part of the Southern Metropolitan Transitional Local Council, and in 2002, was incorporated into the City of Johannesburg.
 A series of bombings occurred in 2002.
-They are believed to be the work of the Boeremag, a right-wing extremist group, damaged buildings and railway lines, and killed one person.
+The right-wing extremist group, Boeremag claimed responsibility for the attacks that damaged buildings, railway lines, and killed one person.
 In 2022, 15 people were killed in a mass shooting at a bar.